 In 2017, total originations were reflective of a generally improving residential real estate market driven by increasing home prices and historically low mortgage interest rates.
 Mortgage interest rates increased slightly in 2017 from 2016, but remained low compared to historical rates.
 In 2018, average interest rates on 30-year, fixed-rate mortgages in the U.S. rose from approximately 4.0% to 4.9% through October, representing an increase of 22%, before retreating to 4.55% in the last week of December according to mortgage buyer Freddie Mac.
 As a result of the overall upward trend in rates, refinance transactions decreased in both 2017 and 2018 from the historically high levels experienced in preceding years.
 Existing home sales increased through 2017 and began leveling out in the first half, and decreasing in the second half, of 2018.
 Coupled with stagnant levels of new home construction over the same time period, the result has been a decline in total housing inventory and increase in average home prices, albeit with decreasing magnitude toward the end of 2018.
-Through the first quarter of 2019, mortgage interest rates continued to decline to an average of 4.27% in March 2019.
+Through the first half of 2019, mortgage interest rates continued to decline to an average of 3.80% in June 2019.

-The combination of reduced housing inventory, increasing mortgage interest rates and increasing home prices led the MBA to lower mortgage origination forecasts for 2019 and beyond during the second half of 2018.
-Market volatility and the shift in mortgage interest rates in late 2018 and into the first quarter of 2019 have created uncertainty in forecasts of future mortgage interest rates and originations.
-As a result, in early 2019 the U.S. Federal Reserve indicated it will slow or stop its pace of increases to the target federal funds rate.
-After accounting for the decrease in the first quarter of 2019, mortgage interest rates are generally expected to remain flat in the remaining three quarters of 2019.
-In a stagnant interest rate environment, refinance transactions are expected to continue to stagnate.
-However, it is difficult to predict whether the decrease in rates in late 2018 and early 2019 will create short term incentives for residential refinancing transactions.
-The MBA predicts overall mortgage originations in 2019 through 2021 will remain relatively flat compared to the 2018 period and that rates will return to an upward trend.
+The combination of reduced housing inventory, increasing mortgage interest rates (through 2018) and increasing home prices led the MBA to lower mortgage origination forecasts for 2019 and beyond during the second half of 2018.
+Market volatility and the shift in mortgage interest rates in late 2018 and through the first half of 2019 have created uncertainty in forecasts of future mortgage interest rates and originations.
+As a result, the U.S. Federal Reserve has held the target federal funds rate steady in 2019 and indicated it may reduce the target rate if economic conditions deteriorate.
+After accounting for the decrease in the first half of 2019, the MBA expects mortgage interest rates to remain flat in 2019.
+The decrease in market interest rates through the first half of 2019 has begun to impact the volume of residential refinance transactions in the second quarter of 2019.
+See further discussion in the following Results of Operations section.
+The MBA predicts overall mortgage originations in 2019 through 2021 will remain relatively flat compared to the 2018 period and rates will return to a gradual upward trend.

 Other economic indicators used to measure the health of the U.S. economy, including the unemployment rate and consumer confidence, have continued to indicate the U.S. economy remains on strong footing.
-According to the U.S. Department of Labor's Bureau of Labor, the unemployment rate was at a historically low 3.8% in March 2019.
-Additionally, the Conference Board's monthly Consumer Confidence Index has remained at historically high levels through the first quarter of 2019, despite a slight drop in late 2018 and early 2019.
+According to the U.S. Department of Labor's Bureau of Labor, the unemployment rate was at a historically low 3.7% in June 2019.
+Additionally, the Conference Board's monthly Consumer Confidence Index has remained at historically high levels through the second quarter of 2019, despite a slight drop from late 2018 highs.
 Toward the end of the fiscal year of 2018 and into 2019, there has been increased global economic uncertainty and stock market volatility.
 Such market uncertainty could ultimately impact U.S. real estate markets if they continue to worsen.
 We believe continued strong readings in domestic U.S. economic indicators present potential tailwinds for mortgage originations, despite growing risks from global economic uncertainties.